 The Company's products are marketed through a national sales force consisting of salaried sales executives and employees located in Compton, California; Gonzales, Louisiana; and Bentonville, Arkansas.
 Products are also marketed by independent commissioned sales representatives located throughout the United States.
 Sales outside the United States are made primarily through distributors.
 Substantially all products are sold to retailers for resale to consumers.
-The Company's subsidiaries introduce new products throughout the year and participate at the ABC Kids Expo, the National Restaurant Association Restaurant, Hotel-Motel Show and the General Merchandising and Health Beauty Wellness Conferences presented by the Global Market Development Center.
+The Company's subsidiaries introduce new products throughout the year and participate at the ABC Kids Expo.